Policies and teachings of Jewish groups about homosexuality

 as well as heterosexuals -- that sexual activity is not sinful if it is

-consensual, safe, non-manipulative, and within a committed and/or married relationship.
+consensual, safe, non-manipulative, and perhaps within a committed and/or married relationship.

 Others teach that homosexuality is an intrinsically disordered,

-abnormal, chosen, and unnatural behavior.
-Same-sex behavior is always considered sinful,
+abnormal, chosen, changeable, and unnatural behavior that is hated by God.
+Same-sex behavior is always regarded sinful,

 It has become obvious that the current moral conflict in North America over